kbzaso/kbzaso/README.md

 ### Hi there, I'm Alejandro 👋

 I'm a frontend developer who is passionate about technology, professional development, graphic design, filmaking, photography and dogs; the reality I love all kind of animal, cats included.
-Some technology I enjoy working include Javascript, Svelet, CSS and SASS.
+Some technology I enjoy working include Javascript, Svelt, CSS and SASS.

 - 🔭 I’m currently working as a frontend developer and graphic designer in freelance projects.
 - I'm working very hard in my portfolio.